danielt17/Reverse-cyclic-redundancy-check-CRC-/old/readme.txt

-Old version which dont work :(
+Old version which does not work :(